-Democracy and participation, political parties, electoral systems, voting behaviour and the media.
+Political Participation - democracy and participation, political parties, electoral systems, voting behaviour and the media.
 Conservatism, liberalism, socialism and nationalism.
 The constitution, parliament, Prime Minister and executive, relationships between the branches.

 Theories of Global Politics, sovereignty and globalisation, global governance: political and economic, global governance: human rights and environmental, power and developments, regionalism and the European Union.